Introduction | Life | Work | Books

 Despite his lack of social standing, he was able to ascend the Roman cursus honorum (sequence of public offices) and was made consulin 63 B.C., at the relatively young age of 43.
 After helping to suppress a conspiracy, however, he was forced into exile in Thessalonica, Greece in 58 B.C., although he was rehabilitated just a year later and his properties restored.
 When Julius Caesar (100 - 44 B.C.) invaded Italy in 49 B.C., Cicero, having thown in his lot with Caesar's main rival, Pompey (Gnaeus Pompeius Magnus: 106 - 48 B.C.), again fled Rome, this time to Illyria (modern-day Albania).
 Caesar eventually pardoned him, but Cicero returned to Rome very cautiously.

-Soon after his divorce from Terentia in 45 B.C., his daughter (and favourite) Tullia died, and for a long time Cicero was inconsolable.
+Soon after his divorce from Terentia in 45 B.C., his daughter (and favorite) Tullia died, and for a long time Cicero was inconsolable.
 He was also saddened that his son Marcus insisted on pursuing a military career rather than philosophy, even if later Marcus rose to the position of proconsul of Syria and the province of Asia.

 In the wake of Julius Caesar's assassination in 44 B.C., Cicero became a popular leader during the period of instability that followed, supporting Octavian (63 B.C. - 14 A.D.), Caesar's heir and adopted son (later to become Emperor Caesar Augustus).
 He orchestrated political attacks on Mark Antony (Marcus Antonius: 83 - 30 B.C.) who was jockeying for power and scheming to take revenge on Caesar's murderers.
 In reprisal, he was hunted down by Mark Antony's forces and was himself summarily assassinated on 7 December, 43 B.C. at Formia, between Rome and Naples.